Coordination Event Detection and Initiator Identification in Time Series Data: Conclusions

 \section{Conclusions}

-The work presented in this paper proposes a concrete, simple yet powerful, general framework for (1) identifying periods of coordinated group behavior, (2) identifying leaders of these events, and (3) classifying the type of leadership process at play.
-We validate the accuracy of our framework in performing all three of these tasks using simulated data.
+We narrow the gap between the biosociological view of leadership in group decision-making and the computational approaches to leadership inference.
+The work presented in this paper formalizes a {\bf new computational problem}, namely \clip, and proposes the concrete, simple yet powerful, unsupervised general framework as a solution.
+The framework is capable of (1) identifying events of coordinated group behavior, (2) identifying leaders as initiators of these events, and (3) classifying the type of leadership process at play.
+We validate the accuracy of our framework in performing all three of these tasks using 2,700 simulated datasets.
+Since there are no methods for local leadership inference and leadership model classification, we compared our framework with the state-of-the-art methods for global leadership identification.
+Our method performance is consistently competitive and its abilities go beyond other approaches in all datasets.
 We further show that the framework can provide insights on real-world data, including data on collective animal movement and the economy.
-The methodology presented here is highly general and is likely to be applicable to a wide variety of domains where coordination across many agents is observed.
-In addition, our framework is highly flexible, and can easily be extended to incorporate other models of leadership or other features used in model classification, depending on the details of the system being analyzed.
+The methodology presented here is general and applicable to a wide variety of domains where coordination across many individuals or entities is observed.
+Moreover, our framework is highly flexible, and can easily be extended to incorporate other models of leadership or other features used in model classification, depending on the details of the system being analyzed.
+For reproducibility, we provide our code and simulation datasets at \cite{FLICAwebsite}.